 What sorts of activities do mentors and young people do together?

 You may play board games, read, or do puzzles with your mentee.
 You might want to show him or her a hobby or demonstrate a craft that you have mastered.
 Maybe your mentee wants to practice catching a football.
 Or perhaps your mentee enjoys Pokemon cards and wants to teach you about them.
 Mentors and students engage in the world.
-There’s a lot to talk about, play, learn, research, ponder, and discover.
-As long as it’s appropriate to the school environment, it’s included in our mission.

 How do I get the relationship started?
 Does Grand Area Mentoring help me?